HuiFang-hub/PFGNAS/README.md

 # PFGNAS

-This repo contains the sample code for reproducing the results of our paper: **Graph Neural Architecture Search with Large Language Models for Personalized Federated Learning**.
+This repo contains the sample code for reproducing the results of our paper: **Large Language Models Enhanced Personalized Graph Neural Architecture Search in Federated Learning**.

 ## Introduction